ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

         }
       }

-      // Third, delete the elligible entries at random until the cache is
+      // Third, delete the eligible entries at random until the cache is
       // at a safe level
       uint recalculateIndex                = 0
       #define RECALCULATE_EVERY_N_OPERATIONS 50